vanessacleary/vanessacleary-Ms1-2021/README.md

    * Hover.css was used on the Font awesome icons in the ‘How it Works’ section to add the pulse-grow 2D transition while being hovered over.

 * [Google Fonts](https://fonts.google.com/)
-   * Google fonts were used to import the x font into the style.css file which is used on all pages throughout the project.
+   * Google fonts were used to import the 'Nunito' font into the style.css file which is used on all pages throughout the project.

 * [Font Awesome](https://fontawesome.com/)
    * Font Awesome was used on both pages on the website to add icons for aesthetic UX purposes and visual aid purposes.